Maine Seed Potato Certification Program

 - A directory of producers whose seed lots pass the summer inspection program is compiled at the conclusion of the field inspection season.

-- Disease evaluation of samples submitted for testing in Florida
+- Disease evaluation of samples submitted for lab testing.

-- Maine statutes require that in order for a seed lot to receive certification, a sample must be submitted for post-harvest disease evaluation at a state-owned farm in Homestead, Florida.
+- Maine statutes require that in order for a seed lot to receive certification, a sample must be submitted for post-harvest disease testing at the Maine Potato Testing Lab.

 - Seed lots meeting the tolerances of the post-harvest test are published at the conclusion of the program.